sidharth/feo/README.md

 ### Styling.

-Add styles in `/styles/common.css`.
-When you run build with `cargo run`, it copies
+Add styles in `styles/common.css`.
+When you run build with `cargo run`, it copies the stylesheet to `gen/styles`.

 ## TODOs